-I offer one of the world’s only bespoke Adobe Illustrator and Photoshop courses for Jewellery Technical Drawing and Digital Painting, taking many of the elements of the standard Illustrator and Photoshop courses and tailoring them to suit a jewellery designer’s particular needs.
-Contact me directly to find out more about bespoke private tuition in Adobe Illustrator to suit your business needs and timetables.
+- I offer one of the world’s only bespoke Adobe Illustrator and Photoshop courses for Jewellery Technical Drawing and Digital Painting, taking many of the elements of the standard Illustrator and Photoshop courses and tailoring them to suit a jewellery designer’s particular needs.
+Contact me to find out more about upcoming short courses or bespoke private tuition in Adobe Illustrator to suit your business needs and timetables.

-Alternatively, I have collected a series of tutorial videos below which can both help you get a feeling for what the software is like to use, and also how to perform certain key tasks in the software.
+- You’ll find below a series of tutorial videos I’ve collected which can both help you get a feeling for what Adobe Illustrator is like to use, and also how to perform certain key tasks in the software.

 Selected Tutorial Videos – Adobe Illustrator for Jewellery Design

 - Drawing Vector Lines with the Pen Tool

 - Tracing a Basic Key Shape (part 1)

 - Tracing a Basic Key Shape (part 2)